pedroalvesbatista/singularity-admindocs/installation.rst

     and ``nc`` in order to test docker and instance/networking functionality.

-    Singularity must be installed in order to run the full test suite, as it must run the CLI with setuid privilege for the ``starter-suid`` binary.
+    Apptainer must be installed in order to run the full test suite, as it must run the CLI with setuid privilege for the ``starter-suid`` binary.